ag0097/Number-Plate-Detection/README.md

 Number Plate Detection using MATLAB
 The project is on MATLAB software.
 In this project, number plate of vehicles is detected.
+Letter Detection and Number Detection is done sepeartely.